 Japan's Renesas, India's Tata Motors partner to develop chip solutions

-NEW DELHI, June 29 (Reuters) - Japanese chipmaker Renesas Electronics Corp 6723.T and India's Tata Motors TAMO.NS have formed a strategic partnership to design, develop and manufacture semiconductor solutions for domestic and global markets, the companies said on Wednesday.
+NEW DELHI, June 29 (Reuters) - Japanese chipmaker Renesas Electronics Corp 6723.T and India's Tata Motors TAMO.NS have formed a strategic partnership to design, develop and make semiconductor solutions, the firms said on Wednesday.

+The move comes as a persistent global shortage of semiconductor chips has hobbled the automotive and electronics industries, among others, forcing production cutbacks, while highlighting global dependence on a few sources, such as Taiwan.

 Renesas will collaborate with Tata Motors, India's biggest manufacturer of electric cars, on developing "next-generation automotive electronics" to accelerate the growth of electric and connected vehicles, the companies said in a statement.